 The production is only so-so, with most scenes staged flat in un-memorable rooms.
 Harry Stradling achieves some nice lighting effects up front, with the lights of South Wind shining invitingly on a lake in the Catskills.
 But it honestly seems that Natalie Wood’s contract insured that she’d never leave a Hollywood soundstage.
 Some tacky traveling mattes place her in a canoe in the woods, and it even looks as if doubles are used here and there.
 Hilariously, the film ends with a credit list of vendors for all the glamour products used in the film, as if we’d just seen a fashion show.
 It’s so long it necessitates a text crawl; it even includes things we can’t detect, like underwear and perfume.

 The feature advertising stresses the book connection.
-The disc has no special extras, which is a shame, as my own limited understanding of the book and show’s context would make me curious to hear a commentary from a knowledgeable expert.
+The disc has no special extras, which is a shame, as my own limited understanding of the book makes me curious to hear a commentary from a knowledgeable expert.
 Kino includes several trailers, but not one for this picture.

 A final thought.
 In the first season of TV’s Mad Men Don Draper is interested in Rachel Menken, a client who runs a Jewish-aimed department store.
 His impulse is to try to get her to modernize the store and to appeal to a wider customer base.
 He learns that the upscale New York Jewish society is more insular than he thought.
 I have a feeling that Rachel, well played by Maggie Siff, was conceived as a ‘Marjorie Morningstar’ character, with some of the same ethno-centric problems made more explicit.